MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/aks-at-scale-troubleshoot-guide.md

 If you're not using Managed NAT, see [Troubleshoot source network address translation (SNAT) exhaustion and connection timeouts][Troubleshoot SNAT exhaustion and connection timeouts] to understand and resolve SNAT port exhaustion issues.

-## I can't scale beyond 1,000 nodes by using the portal
+## I can't scale upto 5000 using the portal

-Azure portal hasn't yet updated the experience to support the new 5,000-node limit.
-You can scale up your clusters by using the Azure CLI up to a maximum of 5,000 nodes if the node limit quota for the cluster was increased.
+Try using Azure CLI instead to scale up to a maximum of 5,000 nodes.
 Follow these steps:

 1. Create a minimum number of node pools in the cluster (because the maximum node pool node limit is 1,000) by running the following command: